sidpalas/devops-directive-terraform-course/README.md

 ## 05 - Language Features

-Describes additional features of the Hashicorp Programming Language.
+Describes additional features of the Hashicorp Configuration Language (HCL).

 ## 06 - Organization and Modules